 |From €20.000.001 - €40.000.000||€1.250||€5.000|

 Maximum fee: €7,000.

 See Resolution 5 of the Alternative Market for details of all charges.

-See Resolution 1 ATHEXCSD for details of all charges relating to the registration of securities in the DSS.
+See Resolution 18 of ATHEXCSD for all charges relating to the registration of the securities

 New Listings Prospectuses

 Laws and Regulations